webforj/webforj-documentation/docs/ui/component-basics.md

 ### Asynchronous Attachment

-While the `onAttach()` method is a protected method intended for use internally, the `whenAttached()` method returns a `PendingResult`, which allows for additional specified behavior to execute asynchronously once the component is attached in the DOM.
+The `whenAttached()` method allows for functionality to be executed after a component has been added to a window.
+This method returns a `PendingResult`, which allows for additional specified behavior to execute asynchronously once the component is attached in the DOM.

 :::tip
 Unlike the previous three methods, `whenAttached()` is meant to be explicitly called by the user.